How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 Federal Criminal Attorney

 The key to obtaining the best possible outcome on your case could rest on your decision to retain a federal criminal lawyer early in the case process who could negotiate with the government.
+This early action can make you feel proactive and in control of your situation.

 The United States Supreme Court has admitted me, and I've handled federal cases nationwide.